mlrun/mlrun/docs/projects/create-project.md

 To define a new project from scratch, use {py:meth}`~mlrun.projects.new_project`.
 You must specify a `name`.
 The `context` dir holds the configuration, code, and workflow files.
-Its default value is "./".
+Its default value is "./", which is the directory the MLRun client runs from.
 File paths in the project are relative to the context root.
 There are additional, optional parameters.
 The `user_project` flag indicates that the project name is unique per user, and the `init_git` flag is used to initialize git in the context dir.